casadi/casadi/doxygen/sphinx/source/usage/getting-started.rst

 Getting started
 ===================================

-The solver in this library can solve minimization problems of the following form:
+Most solvers in this library solve minimization problems of the following form:

 .. math::
     \newcommand\mymathbb[1]